efernie/backbone-contact-example/README.md

 });
 ```

 As you can see there are different configuration options.
+You do not need the .js extension on the files.
   - baseUrl : This is the base path where the application will look for the modules.
   - deps : This script is triggered when require is defined.
   - paths : These are for if some scripts are not in the main ```src``` folder.
 I usually put the other libraries in the assets folder.
   - shim : This is usefull because backbone requires jQuery and underscore to be loaded first before it can load.
-  - hbs : Is the templating pulgin configuration.
+  - hbs : Is the templating plugin configuration.

-Now on to the main file
+2. Now on to the main file.

 ```javascript
 require([